 Everyone communicates.
 It’s the essence of the human experience.
 How we communicate is evolving.
 Technology is reshaping the way we live, learn and thrive.
 The epicenter of this transformation is the network—our passion.
 Our experts are rethinking the purpose, role and usage of networks to help our customers increase bandwidth, expand capacity, enhance efficiency, speed deployment and simplify migration.
 From remote cell sites to massive sports arenas, from busy airports to state-of-the-art data centers— we provide the essential expertise and vital infrastructure your business needs to succeed.
 The world’s most advanced networks rely on CommScope connectivity.

-Due to our continued growth and customer demand we are currently recruiting for a qualified, interested and available opportunity for a Machine Operator I located in Euless, Texas.
+Due to to our continued growth and customer demand we are currently recruiting for a qualified, interested and available opportunity for a Machine Operator I located in Euless, Texas.

 Under general supervision, performs a variety of routine metal fabrication related duties in support of the parts production process.